Séminaires

 - VANUKURI Balasai (PSE) : Does caste identity of your roommate matters: Evidence from Elite Public Colleges in India

-- LOUBES Romaine : Caguwa sellers: A case study of trade shocks' impacts on self-employed women in low-income countries
+- LOUBES Romaine (PSE) : Caguwa sellers: A case study of trade shocks' impacts on self-employed women in low-income countries

 - Vendredi 7 avril 2023 12:30-13:30